 The real reason why an injectable vaccine is unlikely to be used in a widespread way in England is that the Government deems it too expensive to implement (although it is being used in Wales and is likely to be cheaper than current plans.
 See The Cost).
 This shouldn't overshadow the fact that badgers are not a major vector for bTB, but is being put forward by the Government as an excuse to push ahead with a 'cull'.

-Further limits on cattle movements, tighter on-farm biosecurity and improved testing would also curb the spread of bTB.
+Further limits on cattle movements, tighter on-farm biosecurity and improved testing would help curb the spread of bTB greatly.

 The Republic of Ireland